umee-network/umee/networks/canon-2/README.md

 # Canon-2

 Canon-2 is a long-running testnet mirroring mainnet functionality.
-We use it also as the last test before the mainnet upgrade for the next major version.
+We use it also as the last test before mainnet when doing chain upgrades.

 `canon-1` was created by stepping through the same upgrade process as mainnet (1.0 -> 1.1 -> 3.0) however the v3.0 update introduced consensus bug and we had to start the testnet from scratch.